valkey-io/valkey-glide/java/README.md

 # GLIDE for Valkey

-General Language Independent Driver for the Enterprise (GLIDE) for Valkey, is an AWS-sponsored, open-source Valkey client.
-GLIDE for Valkey works with any Valkey distribution that adheres to the Valkey Serialization
+Valkey General Language Independent Driver for the Enterprise (GLIDE), is an AWS-sponsored, open-source Valkey client that includes support for open-source Redis 6.2 to 7.2.
-Protocol (RESP) specification, including open-source Valkey, Amazon ElastiCache for Valkey, and Amazon MemoryDB for Valkey.
+Valkey GLIDE works with any distribution that adheres to the Redis Serialization Protocol (RESP) specification, including Amazon ElastiCache, and Amazon MemoryDB.
-Strategic, mission-critical Valkey-based applications have requirements for security, optimized performance, minimal downtime, and observability.
-GLIDE for Valkey is designed to provide a client experience that helps meet these objectives.
+Strategic, mission-critical applications have requirements for security, optimized performance, minimal downtime, and observability.
-It is sponsored and supported by AWS, and comes pre-configured with best practices learned from over a decade of operating Valkey-compatible services used by hundreds of thousands of customers.
+Valkey GLIDE is designed to provide a client experience that helps meet these objectives.
+It is sponsored and supported by AWS, and comes pre-configured with best practices learned from over a decade of operating RESP-compatible services used by hundreds of thousands of customers.
-To help ensure consistency in development and operations, GLIDE for Valkey is implemented using a core driver framework, written in Rust, with extensions made available for each supported programming language.
+To help ensure consistency in development and operations, Valkey GLIDE is implemented using a core driver framework, written in Rust, with extensions made available for each supported programming language.
 This design ensures that updates easily propagate to each language and reduces overall complexity.
-In this release, GLIDE for Valkey is available for Python, Javascript (Node.js), and Java.
+In this Preview release, Valkey GLIDE is available for Python and Java, with support for Javascript (Node.js) actively under development.

-## Supported Valkey Versions

-GLIDE for Valkey is API-compatible with open-source Valkey version 6 and 7.

-## Current Status

-We've made GLIDE for Valkey an open-source project, and are releasing it in Preview to the community to gather feedback, and actively collaborate on the project roadmap.
-We welcome questions and contributions from all Valkey stakeholders.
-This preview release is recommended for testing purposes only.

 # Getting Started - Java Wrapper